 It’s important to note a customer profile for a B2C company is different from a B2B firm.
 The latter defines the ideal customer using firmographics like:

 - Company size

 B2C customer profiles tend to look at specific consumer habits and preferences like interests, current lifestyle, and aspirations.
 Overall, customer profile data is a goldmine for sales teams because it actively helps generate new leads that fit the same criteria.

-New companies less than five years old should spend 12 to 20% of their gross revenue on marketing, whereas established ones with some brand equity should allocate between six to 12% of their gross of their projected revenue for construction services marketing.
+Any new construction company less than five years old should spend 12-20% of its gross revenue on marketing, whereas established ones with some brand equity should allocate between 6-12% of the gross of their projected revenue for construction services marketing.

 Marketing is an investment, not an expense.
-Email marketing, for example, generates $36 for every $1 spent.
-If you’re bleeding money on marketing your construction business and aren’t seeing results, then there’s likely a disconnect between your marketing plan and its execution.
+An email marketing campaign, for example, can generate $36 for every $1 spent.
+If you’re bleeding money on marketing your construction business and aren’t seeing results, then there’s likely a disconnect between your marketing strategy and its execution.